-For the rest of the scope, representing more than a third of the total reported data, consumption is based on estimates.
+For the rest of the scope, representing more than one-third of the total reported data, consumption is based on estimates.
 The missing data not inputted by the contributors has been estimated based on the following:

-- When data has been entered for some months, it is extrapolated over the missing months based on the average for the months for which data was entered; - When no data has been entered but the surface area is known, consumption is calculated based on the surface area of the buildings applying the group average (energy consumption per square meter); - Lastly, if the surface area is not known, a surface area is attributed based on the type of building and the national rate per m is applied.
+- When data has been entered for some months, it is extrapolated over the missing months based on the average for the months for which data was entered; - When no data has been entered but the surface area is known, consumption is calculated based on the surface area of the buildings applying the group average (energy consumption per square meter): - Lastly, if the surface area is not known, a surface area is attributed based on the type of building and the national rate per m2 is applied.

 Given the nature of the Group's activities, its impact in terms of noise, ground pollution and other forms of pollution at its operating sites is not significant.
-Neither does the Group have any significant impact on biodiversity.
-However, these aspects have been reintegrated into its overall CSR approach although not included in this report.
-Credit Mutuel has not recognized any provisions in its accounts in respect of environmental risk.
+The Group does not have any significant impact on biodiversity.
+However, these aspects have been reintegrated into its overall CSR approach, which is not included in this report.
+Credit Mutuel has not recorded any provisions in its accounts in respect of environmental risk.

-Scope of consolidation
+Reporting scope of consolidation

-All in all, the scope retained covers all the group's banking, insurance and telephone activities, i.e. 90% of CM11-CIC's total workforce.
+All in all, the scope of reporting covers all the group's banking, insurance and telephone activities, i.e. 90% of CM11-CIC's total workforce.
 The press activity has been excluded from the scope this year given its particular characteristics.
 Appropriate indicators will be developed in the near future to enable it to be included gradually in future reports.